abelardopardo/ontask_b/docs/Introduction/index.rst

 License
 *******

-The OnTask software is open source and available under the MIT License.
+The OnTask software is open source and available under the `MIT License <https://choosealicense.com/licenses/mit>`_.